With interests in science and nature, I explores topics from a unique and sometimes controversial perspective.

 Phantom species are creatures reported to exist far out of their home ranges.
 Everybody knows kangaroos, those hippity-hopping things that carry their kids around in their pockets.
-They’re supposed to live in Australia, so why are people increasingly spotting them in North America?
+They’re supposed to live in Australia, so why have people spotted them in North America?

 They’ve been dubbed Phantom or Errant Kangaroos, and these elusive marsupials have been documented around the United States for over a hundred years.
 What’s going on with these out-of-place animals, and can the sightings really be believed?